A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

-We next begin a long sequence of lemmas and propositions whose ultimate goal is to show that the quantity $\omega_{\theta}$ (the ultimate limit of the TD update when $\theta$ is fixed) is a twice differentiable function of $\theta$ with a uniform limit on its Hessian.
+We next begin a sequence of lemmas and propositions whose ultimate goal is to show that the quantity $\omega_{\theta}$ (the ultimate limit of the TD update when $\theta$ is fixed) is a twice differentiable function of $\theta$ with a uniform upper bound on its Hessian.

 As a first step towards that, we will need to obtain upper bounds on the derivatives of the matrix $A_{\theta}$ (or rather, on the derivative of its inverse).
 Recall that matrix is obtained by sampling states $s_t',a_t',s_t'',a_t''$ from the distributed $\mu_{\theta}$ (see Algorithm~\ref{mainalg}).
 Our first proposition shows this distribution changes in a Lipschitz manner as a function of $\theta$.
 We translate this into a bound on the derivatives of the entries of the matrix $A_{\theta}$.